stjomd/printds/README.md

 # printds

-A utility for macOS to help with manual printing.
+A utility for macOS to help with manual duplex printing.

 ## Description